Important research into leadership traits and among the first to challenge traditional trait-based theory was the work conducted by Ralph Stogdill.

 - Popularity, prestige

-This extract from Organizational Behaviour (1985), by David Buchanan and Andrzej Huczynski, reflects very well modern thinking about this:
+This extract from Organisational Behaviour (1985), by David Buchanan and Andrzej Huczynski, reflects very well modern thinking about this:

 "The problem [in attempting to classify/measure leadership capability] is that research has been unable to identify a common, agreed set of [leadership] attributes.
 Successful leaders seem to defy classification and measurement from this perspective."